 This lounge is very small but was recently renovated, so it looks smart, and it is a quiet lounge.
 It is just one room and has some nice views of the planes.

 7. Delta Sky Club in Terminal D (near gate 27)

-There are no views from this lounge, but it is quiet and well suited for people who want to work in a peaceful environment.
-It is a lot better than the ones below and is convenient for the same gates as the Delta Sky Club in Terminal D2 (near Gate 11) but is a much better choice.
+There are no views from this lounge, but it is quiet and well-suited for people who want to work in a peaceful environment.
+It is much better than the ones below and is convenient for the same gates as the Delta Sky Club in Terminal D2 (near Gate 11), but it is a much better choice.
 In fact, it is the best choice in this area.
-It has a bar, food and some private sitting areas.
+It has a bar, food, and some private sitting areas.
 This is easily the best Delta Sky Club in Terminal D.

 8. Delta Sky Club in Terminal A (near gate 1)

 This Delta Sky Club feels old and tired; it is a fairly grotty lounge, and you would do a lot better by visiting any of the Delta Sky Clubs higher up in these listings over this very average, dated lounge.